Kelly Brazier

-Kelly Brazier (born 28 October 1989) is a New Zealand rugby union player.
-She plays flyhalf, centre or fullback in New Zealand, Canterbury and Canadian club Edmonton Clansmen RFC.
+Kelly Brazier (born 28 October 1989) is a New Zealand rugby union and sevens player.
+She has played flyhalf, centre and fullback for the Black Ferns, New Zealand's women's national rugby team, and has competed at three Rugby World Cups in 2010, 2014, and 2017.
+She has represented Otago, Canterbury and the Bay of Plenty in the Farah Palmer Cup.

-Biography
+Brazier has also represented the Black Ferns sevens team in the Olympic Games, the Rugby World Cup Sevens, the Women's Sevens Series, and the Commonwealth Games.
+She has won gold medals in every major sevens tournaments.

+Early career

 Brazier was born in Dunedin to an English father and an Irish mother who came to New Zealand with their first child Tony.
 Her sport career started at five when her two-years-older brother took her to a rugby field, and was split between touch in summer and rugby during winter.

-She was in New Zealand U21 mixed touch team at 14 and in New Zealand secondary schoolgirls team at 15.
+Brazier was in New Zealand's U21 mixed touch team at 14 and in New Zealand secondary schoolgirls team at 15.
 She also began to play in Alhambra Union rugby in 2003 and Otago Spirit provincial selection in 2004.
 She entered New Zealand rugby's record books on 2 May 2009, when she scored 64 points – ten tries and seven conversions – for her club in the Otago Metropolitan Women's Premier match against Kaikorai at the University Oval in Dunedin.

+Rugby career

+2009–10

 Brazier made her international debut against England on 14 November 2009 at Pillar Data Arena, in Esher, when Black Ferns won 16–3.
 In the second test match played at Twickenham in front of a record crowd of 12500 people Black Ferns was defeated 10–3.

+Brazier was among the nominees for the 2009 Steinlager Rugby Awards for NZRU Women's Player of the Year with Carla Hohepa and Victoria Heighway, who won.
+She was also named the Otago Institute of Sport and Adventure's top sportsperson in 2009 and 2010.

-She took part in the 2010 Women's Rugby World Cup, playing a key role in the Black Ferns' success in the final against England and becoming the leading point scorer with 4 tries, 11 conversions and 2 penalties.
+Brazier took part in the 2010 Women's Rugby World Cup, playing a key role in the Black Ferns' success in the final against England and becoming the leading point scorer with 4 tries, 11 conversions and 2 penalties.
 She scored her first try during the match against South Africa thanks to a fine pass by Anna Richards.